The Hike To The Grand Teton's Lower Saddle

 The most common ways to gain the Central Rib's Bench are via the Chockstone Chimney or the Briggs' Slab.
 We will look at others but those are the most common.

-Our overviews of the Owen-Spalding & Upper Exum routes cover the scrambling above the Lower Saddle but we will look at parts of it here.
+Again, our overviews of the Owen-Spalding & Upper Exum routes cover the scrambling above the Lower Saddle in greater detail but we will look at parts of it here.
 The more technical climbing starts at the Upper Saddle for Owen-Spalding climbers, and at the end of Wall Street for Upper Exum climbers.

 When dry, a few PG-13 climbing moves are required before reaching the more sustained technical climbing on each route but it's mostly a scramble to get there.
 Injuries and death have occurred on the approach so never let down your guard.